DillonCorbett/configure-active-directory/README.md

 </p>

 <h1>Active Directory Deployment in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.<br />
+In this demonstration, I show the step by step implementation of Active Directory within some Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>